Life in the UK Test Topics: Full Breakdown

 • House of Commons: 650 elected MPs

-• House of Lords: Appointed members, some hereditary
+• House of Lords: appointed members, some hereditary

 • How laws are made (Bills to Acts)